Mikeyzilla/LostAndFoundIt/README.md

 🛠️ Current Focus

-Adding custom images per store that visually indicate match status
+Adding custom images per store that visually indicate match status - update the css class names to match the divs.

 Don't just return the first match, instead return the first match but add in a view all matches button